sikt-no/sds-komponentbibliotek/CONTRIBUTING.md

 ### Branch

-Work on a feature branch named `<user>/<conventional-commit-type>-<package-name>-<issue-description>`
+Work on a feature branch named `<user>/<conventional-commit-type>-<package-name>-<issue-description>`.

 ### Commit

-Commit with messages following [Conventional Commits](https://www.conventionalcommits.org/) & corresponding to [SemVer](https://semver.org/)
+Commit with messages following [Conventional Commits](https://www.conventionalcommits.org/) & corresponding to [SemVer](https://semver.org/).
-Keep the history clean with one single commit per feature
+Keep the history clean with one single commit per feature.
-**Note** Package versions will be bumped based on commit types and commit messages will end up in the changelog
+**Note** Package versions will be bumped based on commit types and commit messages will end up in the changelog.

 #### Tips